 The more unforgiving aspect of Citrus is its tendency to emphasize sexual assault.
 In the very first episode, Mei forces down Yuzu and kisses her.
 The anime community was not happy about this.
 I admit I was a little taken aback- I don’t remember that scene being quite so violent or drawn out in the manga.
-I am not sure why they heightened that scene- it could be for drama, to cater to a male audience, or a number of other reasons.
+I am not sure why they heightened that scene- it might be an attempt to make things more dramatic or trashier, to cater to certain audiences, or a number of other reasons

 As the series goes on, the assault is never quite as dramatic as that first episode.
 However, it does continue throughout the series to some degree.
 It’s natural that Mei would continue to be aggressive because she is still learning how to act around people.
 Also, because she didn’t have parents around, no one told her that the behavior was wrong.

 But there were some moments that weren’t needed.
 There is no need for Mei to attack Yuzu is the bathroom.
 And the worst, in my opinion, is when Yuzu and Mei are on the train, and Yuzu licks Mei’s ear.
 I honestly thought that was really stupid and unrealistic (I thought the same thing when I read the manga).
 The same message- that Mei feels sexual tension around Yuzu- could have been sent without any ear-licking.